Computing Maximal Per-Record Leakage and Leakage-Distortion Functions for Privacy Mechanisms under Entropy-Constrained Adversaries: Code Availability

 \section{Code Availability}

 The Python implementations of Algorithms~\ref{alg:max_leakage}--\ref{alg:dual_gradient_update_backtracking} presented in this paper are publicly available to support reproducibility and further research.
-The complete source code, including all implementation files and test scripts, is provided in the supplementary materials.
+The complete source code, including all implementation files, test scripts, and documentation, can be accessed from the GitHub repository: \url{https://github.com/EpsilonOmega2024/privacy-mechanism-optimization}.
+Readers are encouraged to download, use, and extend the code under the terms of the MIT License.